bhecquet/qualityBoard/README.md

 				**  Modification  **
 				********************

-To modify the project you want informations about, you will have to modify on the document "packages\Quality\dashboard\QualityDashboard.json" the project in "projectName" and "SonarQube".
+To modify the project you want informations about, you will have to modify on the document "packages\Quality\dashboard\QualityDashboard.json" the project in each config.
+Be sure you entered the right name for each config.

 				********************
 				**     Remarks    **
 				********************

-The place of the widget may be modified directly on the application.
-However be carefull not to throw some out of the screen.

 				********************
 				**  Useful Links  **